Community Advisory Board

 ABSI COMMUNITY ADVISORY BOARD QUESTIONNAIRE SUMMARY (Oct.
 2019, J Blair & R Jones)

 Members of the ABSI Community Advisory Board represent stakeholders whose lives are inextricably tied to the health of the Apalachicola Bay System, businesses that depend on the economic stability of the county, and the agencies responsible for the management and conservation of the region.
 Represented are those in agriculture, real estate, economic development, tourism, environmental groups, citizens, local government, recreational fishing, the seafood industry, and state government.
 Not only are the members critical to development of restoration and management plans for the Bay, but they serve as ambassadors for ABSI.
 Meet the members by clicking here.

-With meeting design and facilitation guided by Jeff Blair and Bob Jones of FSU FCRC Consensus Center, members described desired outcomes they hoped would follow from the Community Advisory Board process, including:
+With meeting design and facilitation guided by Jeff Blair of Facilitated Solution, members described desired outcomes they hoped would follow from the Community Advisory Board process, including: